Felp182/SpeechRecognition/README.md

 ### Before Running the script:

--Clone the repo.
+- Clone the repo.
--Create your virtual enviroment (optional)
+- Create your virtual enviroment (optional)
--Run poetry install
+- Run poetry install